David

 David perked up.
 “All four?”

 “Yeah.
-And she said Amara said she didn’t mean to ghost me.
+And she said Amara said she didn’t mean to ignore my text.
 She just gets nervous with new people.”

 David tried to play it cool, but his stomach flipped.
 Constanza was texting and she mentioned him by name.